RENEWABLE ENERGY - how to pick a genuinely green electricity tariff

-The problem comes from the fact that it's very easy (and perfectly legal) for an energy supplier to present their tariff as 'green' when it's doing nothing to stimulate demand for renewable energy.
+The problem comes from the fact that it's very easy (and perfectly legal) for an electricity supplier to present their tariff as 'green' when it's doing nothing to stimulate demand for renewable electricity.
 This is based on the existence of Renewable Energy Guarantee of Origin certificates (known as REGOs), which verify renewable energy generation and can be traded between suppliers.
 It gets quite complicated, and we can provide more information, but essentially means that a supplier can buy these certificates very cheaply to present their tariff as 'green' when the underlying energy may be from fossil fuel/brown sources.

-This also has an impact on cost, with genuinely green tariffs often costing more from necessary additional costs of sourcing renewable energy directly, so if you see a green tariff that is very cheap the odds are that it's not actually green at all.
+This also has an impact on cost, with genuinely green tariffs often costing more due to the additional costs of sourcing renewable electricity directly, so if you see a green tariff that is very cheap the odds are that it's not actually green at all.
 All of this means that you should look for a tariff that is backed by 100% renewable electricity rather than 'greenwashed' with the purchase of REGO certificates.

 Recommendation: Now in terms of specific suppliers, we often suggest looking at Ecotricity and Good Energy, which regularly come out on top in terms of sustainability when ranked by independent sources such as 'Which?'.
 The bottom line though is that you'll need to look at the specific tariff as many suppliers will also have mixed/non-green tariffs.

 Jack, Jacques & Jess.